Who should use this feature?

-From the Settings > Applications > General menu is a setting for the Minimum application similarity percentage.
-The percentage can be set between 50% and 100%.
+At Settings > Applications > General, is a setting for the Minimum application similarity percentage, which can be set between 50% and 100%.

 On the manager's view of each application is a summary of duplicates, where a grant manager can:

 - Have an overview of a duplicate set

 - Observe or change the primary

 - See those that are confirmed as duplicates and archived